ryancramerdesign/TextformatterVideoEmbed/README.md

 - Click *check for new modules* in ProcessWire Admin Modules screen.
 Click *install* for the module labeled: "Video embed for YouTube/Vimeo".

+- Now you will be on the module config screen.
+Please make note of the config options and set as you see fit.

 ## How to use

 - Edit your *body* field in Setup > Fields (or whatever field(s) you will be placing videos in).
 On the *details* tab, find the *Text Formatters* field and select "Video embed for YouTube/Vimeo".
 Save.